 Donald B. Tobin

-Professor Donald B. Tobin has quickly become one of the nation’s leading experts on the intersection of tax and campaign finance laws.
+Donald B. Tobin, the John C. Elam/Vorys Sater Professor of Law, has quickly become one of the nation’s leading experts on the intersection of tax and campaign finance laws.
 Professor Tobin developed his interest in tax, economics, and election law while serving on Capitol Hill and in the U.S. Department of Justice.
 He arrived at The Ohio State University Moritz College of Law in 2001, and has since served as associate dean for academic affairs, associate dean for faculty, the Frank E. and Virginia H. Bazler Designated Professor in Business Law, co-director of the Program on Law and Leadership, and a senior fellow of law at Moritz’s Election Law @ Moritz program.

 Professor Tobin has written several journal articles on the intersection of tax and campaign finance laws, most recently focusing on the roles of nonprofit and other taxable entities that wish to participate in political campaigns.
 His most recent work includes Political Campaigning by Churches and Charities: Hazardous for 501(C)(3)s, Dangerous for Democracy (95 Geo.
 L.J.
 1313) and Political Advocacy and Taxable Entities: Are They the Next “Loophole”?
 (6 First Amend.
 L. Rev. 41).
 Professor Tobin, with Professor Edward B. Foley, were instrumental in encouraging the Federal Election Commission to consider further regulation of 527 organizations, and Professor Tobin testified in April 2004 before the commission on the future regulation of these “527 groups” in the wake of the U.S. Supreme Court’s decision in McConnell v.
 FEC.